SolidLabResearch/generic-data-viewer/README.md

-# generic-data-viewer
+# Generic Data Viewer

-Generic query-based data viewer
+This Web app allows users to easily execute queries over multiple data sources (including Solid pods) and inspect the corresponding results.
+You find a screencast of the app [here](https://cloud.ilabt.imec.be/index.php/s/AJomCGpLjYbxmCX).

 ## Getting Started

-A tutorial on how to use the application can be found [here](https://cloud.ilabt.imec.be/index.php/s/AJomCGpLjYbxmCX).

 After installing, the following steps suffice to install the application: